AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-06-30-swiftwebui.md

 ## Requirements

-As of today SwiftWebUI requires a
+Update 2019-07-08: There are three options to run SwiftWebUI:

+### macOS Catalina

+One can use a
 [macOS Catalina](https://www.apple.com/macos/catalina-preview/)
-installation to run (“Swift ABI” 🤦‍♀️).
+installation to run SwiftWebUI.
+Make sure that the Catalina version matches your Xcode 11 beta! (“Swift ABI” 🤦‍♀️)

 Fortunately it is really easy to
 [install Catalina on a separate APFS volume](https://support.apple.com/en-us/HT208891).
 And an installation of